 Katie Murphy, RN, president of the Mass.
 Nurses Association, received the 2021 Peace Leadership Award and gave an inspiring talk about nursing, COVID, the St. Vincent’s strike, and solidarity, and took questions.

-We presented Peacebuilder Awards to organizations that have made a difference for peace and justice this year: to Families for Justice as Healing, represented by founder Andrea James and activists Joneisha James and Louellyn Lambros; to BDS Boston, represented by Marilyn Frankenstein; to MassCare, the Massachusetts Campaign for Single Payer Health Care, represented by its incoming executive director Stephanie Nakajima; to NuclearBan.us, represented by the director, Asha Asokan; to 350 Mass, represented by interim executive director Alan Palm and volunteer Diane Fine, and to the Boston Teachers Union, represented by vice president Erik Berg.
+We presented Peacebuilder Awards to organizations that have made a difference for peace and justice this year: to Families for Justice as Healing, represented by founder Andrea James and activists Joneisha James and Louellyn Lambros; to BDS Boston, represented by Marilyn Frankenstein; to MassCare, the Massachusetts Campaign for Single Payer Health Care, represented by its incoming executive director Stephanie Nakajima; to NuclearBan.us, which advocates for the U.S. to join the Treaty on Prohibition of Nuclear Weapons (TPNW), represented by its director, Asha Asokan; to 350 Mass, represented by interim executive director Alan Palm and volunteer Diane Fine, and to the Boston Teachers Union, represented by vice president Erik Berg.

 Vernon K. Walker, senior program manager, Communities Responding to Extreme Weather (CREW) and a MAPA board member, was the master of ceremonies.
 Jenny Bonham-Carter and Walter Cooper played music of social justice.
 MAPA’s crew of interns and volunteers helped us enjoy a terrific evening.